 GABA (gamma-aminobutyric acid) is an inhibitory neurotransmitter that dampens activity in the brain and causes a sensation of relaxation.
 In this article, we will explore the relation between GABA and alcohol, supplements that might boost GABA (including oral GABA), and how to optimize your GABA levels without drinking!

-- GABA And Alcohol – 6 Ways To Increase GABA Without Alcohol
+- 6 Ways To Stimulate GABA Receptors Without Alcohol

 - GABA And Alcohol – Conclusion